blfcweb/biggestlittlefc.github.io/theme/story-00.md

 <h4>KAREN</h4>
 <p>Oh no...</p>
 </div>
-<p>DUG, a male husky with brown coloring and a singular flop ear walks into the room.
+<p>ROJO, a male husky with brown coloring and a singular flop ear walks into the room.
 Followed by, HERMES, a male panda bear and DASH, a slender male griffin.</p>
 <div class="dialogue">
 <h4>DIEGO</h4>
 <p>Hey!
 Glad you could make it!
 That's everyone, so listen up!
 Considering the info we got from Karen and the near incidents we had happen last year due to so few volunteers, I have an idea to make the con more manageable.</p>